mekline/lookit-data-processing/scripts/README.md

 ### Local data storage overview

+Warning: these may not be up-to-date.
+Would recommend loading the actual pickled files and exploring a little to update.

 .env file defines:
 - Video directory (where raw videos live)
 - Batch video directory (where batched videos live)